do-/node-events-to-winston/README.md

 By default, is copied from the event name.
 Otherwise, is copied as is or evaluated as a function, like `level`.

 ## `details`
-If configured, must be a function, called the same way as for `level` and `message`.
-Its result, set as `info.details` is presumed to be an object to be used with advanced formatters.
+If configured, must be a plain [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) or a function returning plain objects — the latter is called the same way as for `level` and `message`.

 ## `id`
 If set, this global tracker option is copied into each info object.
 It's presumed to be some unique ID of the event emitter being observed.